-HOLIDAY HOUSING AND MEAL SERVICE - All housing areas will close for Christmas break, between Spring and Summer Term I, and between Summer Term VI and Fall.
-The cafeteria have limited hours during school breaks and will not remain open during dorm closures.
+HOLIDAY HOUSING AND MEAL SERVICE - All housing areas will close for Christmas break.
+The cafeteria will have limited hours during school breaks and will not remain open during dorm closures.

 HOUSING KEYS - Keys are issued upon check-in to campus housing.
 The student is responsible for the security of the keys and room at all times.
 The key must be returned to your respective Residential Area Coordinator or Resident Assistant upon moving out.
 Failure to return key(s) will result in a lost key fine.
 Also, all grades and transcripts will not be released until the fee is paid.
-Keys returned by mail or after check out will qualify for a refund of lost key fine.
+Keys returned by mail or after check-out will qualify for a refund of lost key fine.